tecknicaltom/tecknicaltom.github.io/content/posts/prayer-of-st-augustine/index.md

 These are the notes of my attempt to trace the origins of a prayer known to me as the Prayer of St. Augustine.
 This page will be updated with any further progress.

-## Roman Catholic Daily Missal, 1962.
-Angelus Press
+## Roman Catholic Daily Missal, 1962

 My first introduction to this prayer is from the Daily Missal, 1962 edition published by Angelus Press.
 My copy is copyright 2004, ISBN 978-1-892331-29-8, third printing November 2007.